 Viewing copy shall be subtitled in English.

-The application and all the necessary documents and the viewing copy must be sent to IHRFFA, by July 1st, 2019 (postmarked/emailed-marked).
+The application and all the necessary documents and the viewing copy must be submitted to IHRFFA, by June 10th, 2020 (postmarked/emailed-marked).

 Selection of the Film

 The festival’s Selection Committee makes the first selection of films.

 Selection decisions made by the festival’s Selection Committee are final.